Talk to us

 What Causes Latency?

-There are many reasons which lead to latency ranging from distance to the protocols used in communication.
+Many reasons lead to latency ranging from distance to the protocols used in communication.
 Described below are some of the causes behind latency:

 • Distance: It is one of the primary causes of latency.
 Data takes longer to travel between two points that are farther apart.
 That’s because data travels at a finite speed, and the longer the distance it has to travel, the more time it takes.